Importance of coupling strength in shaping electron energy loss and phonon spectra of phonon-plasmon systems: Results

 \subsubsection{Spectral functions}

-In Fig. \ref{fig:3Dstrong}, we show the EELS spectra, Figs. \ref{fig:3Dstrong}(a)-\ref{fig:3Dstrong}(c), and the phonon spectral functions corresponding to the LO $E_u$ phonon, Figs. \ref{fig:3Dstrong}(d)-\ref{fig:3Dstrong}(f), of the bulk anatase TiO$_2$, considering three different electron densities $n = 10^{17}$ cm$^{-3}$ $(k_F = 1.4\cdot 10^{-2}\;\angstrom^{-1})$, $ 5\cdot 10^{18}$ cm$^{-3}$ $(k_F = 0.2\; \angstrom^{-1})$, and $5\cdot10^{21}$ cm$^{-3}$ $(k_F = 0.53\; \angstrom^{-1})$.
-As in the already discussed weak coupling case of GaAs, this choice of electron densities corresponds to the antiadibatic, the resonant and the adiabatic regime, respectively.
-The structure of spectra remains overall similar as in the weak coupling limit.
-However, it should be immediately emphasized that in the antiadibatic and the resonant regime the excitations get much strongly damped within the continuum.
+In Fig. \ref{fig:3Dstrong}, we show the EELS spectra, Figs. \ref{fig:3Dstrong}(a)--\ref{fig:3Dstrong}(c), and the phonon spectral functions corresponding to the LO $E_u$ phonon, Figs. \ref{fig:3Dstrong}(d)--\ref{fig:3Dstrong}(f), of the bulk anatase TiO$_2$, considering three different electron densities $n = 10^{17}$ cm$^{-3}$ $(k_F = 1.4\cdot 10^{-2}\;\angstrom^{-1})$, $ 1.47\cdot 10^{19}$ cm$^{-3}$ $(k_F = 7.6\cdot 10^{-2}\; \angstrom^{-1})$, and $5\cdot10^{21}$ cm$^{-3}$ $(k_F = 0.53\; \angstrom^{-1})$.
+As in the already discussed weak-coupling case of GaAs, this choice of electron densities corresponds to the antiadiabatic, the resonant, and the adiabatic regime, respectively.
+The structure of spectra remains overall similar to that in the weak-coupling limit.
+However, it should be immediately emphasized that in the antiadiabatic and the resonant regime the excitations get much strongly damped within the continuum.
 Additionally, in the antiadiabatic regime, the HFE develops a visible kink as it enters the continuum, which may well be seen in Figs.~\ref{fig:3Dstrong}(a) and~\ref{fig:3Dstrong}(d).